 A roaster oven is a versatile cooking appliance that allows you to roast, bake, steam and slow cook, replacing many of the appliances in your kitchen.
-Cooking a turkey in a 16-qt. roaster oven uses less energy than your kitchen oven and, because of its compact size, allows you to cook a turkey in less time than your conventional oven.
-A 16-qt. roaster requires eight minutes per lb., whereas a conventional over requires 12 to 15 minutes per lb.
+Cooking a turkey in a 16-quart roaster oven uses less energy than your kitchen oven, and because of its compact size, allows you to cook a turkey in less time than your conventional oven.
+A 16-quart roaster requires eight minutes per pound, whereas a conventional over requires 12-to-15 minutes per pound.

 Remove the cooking rack from the roaster oven and place the turkey on the rack.
 Set the roaster on a heat-safe surface or place it on top of bath towels.
 Preheat the 16-qt. roaster oven to 400 degrees Fahrenheit for 20 minutes.

 Melt butter in a small microwave-safe bowl and stir in browning sauce.
 Use 2 tbsp. of browning sauce for every 1/4 cup of melted butter.
 Brush the butter and browning sauce over the exterior of the turkey with a basting brush.

 Spray the inside of the roaster with nonstick cooking spray.
 Set the rack and turkey inside the roaster.
 Place the cover on the roaster and cook for 30 minutes.

 Reduce the temperature on the roaster to 350 degrees Fahrenheit.
 Continue to cook the turkey for a total of 8 minutes per lb., including the 30 minutes at the higher temperature, or until a meat thermometer inserted into the turkey's thigh reaches 180 degrees Fahrenheit.
 For example, a 22 1/2-lb. turkey requires a total cooking time of 3 hours.